BIOS3010/Module-6-phylogeny/README.md

 Click "submit", wait a little bit and the first tree is ready!
 Save it to your computer in the Newick format.
 You can now inspect it using use the (limited) tree viewing option in the pipeline OR for more flexibility use FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
 This program offers ways to rearrange the tree, change fonts, color branches etc. It also allows you to export the trees in commonly used graphic formats (jpg, png, pdf, bmp).

 **Using Figtree**:
 Download, install and run FigTree.
 Open the tree you just saved (click "file" and "open").
 Click OK when you are asked for a name for the nodes/branches.
 Now you are looking at an unrooted tree without bootstrap values printed.
 First, we should add the bootstrap values.
-You will have to go to the menu option "Branch Lables" and set the labels to be displayed to "label" to see the bootstrap values.
+You will have to go to the menu option "Branch Labels" and set the labels to be displayed to "label" to see the bootstrap values.

-Now lets fix the root.
+Now let's fix the root.
 For this particular tree we can choose to set the root between the hemoglobin sequences and the other version of globin.
 To achieve this, mark the branch leading to the tips called HBA_xxx and HBB_xxx.
 Then Click "Reroot" (see figure).

 ![Figtree example](data/Figtree_example.png)